caronc/nzb-notify/README.md

 [![Paypal](http://repo.nuxref.com/pub/img/paypaldonate.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MHANV39UZNQ5E)
 [![Patreon](http://repo.nuxref.com/pub/img/patreondonate.svg)](https://www.patreon.com/lead2gold)

+## Built on Apprise
+This guts of this script have been recently extracted into it's own project called [Apprise](https://github.com/caronc/apprise) which allows others to build Notifications into their applications as well.

 ## Notify Processing Script

 Send notifications to all of the popular notification services (PushBullet, NotifyMyAndroid, XBMC, Email etc).
 NZBGet (and/or SABnzbd) will automatically notify you of anything it downloads.
 You can chain as many notification services as you want and support most of the advance features each service offers you too.